nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/fabric.md

 Optional:

 - `asn_pool` (String) Reference to an IndexAllocationPool pool to use for Autonomous System Number allocations.
 Used when eBGP is configured as an underlay protocol.
 This reference will take precedence over the spec.underlayProtocol.asnPool.
 - `route_leaking` (Attributes) Route leaking controlled by routing policies in and out of the DefaultRouters on each node.
-If specifided under the Leafs, Spines, SuperSpines, or BorderLeafs those will take precedence. (see [below for nested schema](#nestedatt--spec--spines--route_leaking))
+If specified under the Leafs, Spines, SuperSpines, or BorderLeafs those will take precedence. (see [below for nested schema](#nestedatt--spec--spines--route_leaking))
 - `spine_node_selector` (List of String) Label selector used to select Toponodes to configure as Spine nodes.
 - `system_pool_ipv4` (String) Reference to an IPAllocationPool used to dynamically allocate an IPv4 address to system/lo0 interfaces.
 This reference will take precedence over the spec.systemPoolIPV4.
 Both IPv4 and IPv6 pools can be configured simultaneously for dual-stack system/lo0 interfaces.
 - `system_pool_ipv6` (String) Reference to an IPAllocationPool used to dynamically allocate an IPv6 address to system/lo0 interfaces.
 This reference will take precedence over the spec.systemPoolIPV6.
 Both IPv4 and IPv6 pools can be configured simultaneously for dual-stack system/lo0 interfaces.